davidfuzju/SMBCustomRelationshipSegue/README.md

 return the array of your property names which you want build a relationship, the lib will check it for you whether it is a `one to one` or `one to many`.

+> Note: if you overwrite the method `awakeFromNib`, you must call `awakeFromNib` super implementation or the `SMBCustomRelationShipSegue` would not work.
+> `RESideMenu`'s implementation overwrite the `awakeFromNib` and did not call the super implementation, I commit [pull request](https://github.com/romaonthego/RESideMenu/pull/253), however I got no reply

 2. you need control drag your storyboard. link a `custom relation ship` segue between container view controller and child view controllers. and name the segue identifier .

 	+ `one to one` relationship should name with format